Non-Associative Geometry and the Spectral Action Principle: The Simplest Almost-Associative Example

-where $J_{\mathbb{O}}$ denotes octonionic conjugation.
-The $K0$ dimension of this spectral triple is zero.
+where $\mathcal{A}_{F}=\mathbb{O}$ is the octonion algebra, $\mathcal{H}_{F}=\mathbb{O}$ is the Hilbert space of octonions (equipped with its standard inner product), $\gamma_{F}=\mathbb{I}$ is the identity operator on $\mathcal{H}_{F}=\mathbb{O}$, and $J_{\mathbb{O}}$ denotes the ordinary octonionic conjugation operation on $\mathbb{O}$ \cite{2001math......5155B}.
+The left and right action of $\mathcal{A}_{F}=\mathbb{O}$ on $\mathcal{H}_{F}=\mathbb{O}$ is the obvious one inherited from $\mathbb{O}$: we can always simply reinterpret an algebra -- even a non-associative one -- as bimodule over itself.
 Note that, once we choose $\gamma_{F}=\mathbb{I}$, the choice $D_{F}=0$ is forced upon us by the requirement that $\{D_{F},\gamma_{F}\}=0$ (see subsection \ref{spectral_triple}).
-Because $D_{F}=0$, when we calculate the corresponding spectral action below, we will obtain a model in which the fermion fields are massless and there are no Higgs fields.
-Again, this is a consequence of the fact that we are considering the simplest nonassociative spectral triple.
-In a forthcoming paper we will show how to construct realistic models with Higgs fields, spontaneous symmetry breaking and fermion masses \cite{FarnsworthBoyle}.
+Then we can easily check that $J_{F}$ squares to unity, and commutes with $D_{F}$ and $\gamma_{F}$, which implies that the $KO$ dimension of the spectral triple is zero (see {\it e.g.}\ Sec.
+2.2 in \cite{vandenDungen:2012ky}).
+Because $D_{F}=0$, when we calculate the corresponding spectral action below, we will obtain a model in which there are no Higgs fields and the fermion fields are massless.
+Again, this is just a consequence of the fact that we are considering the simplest non-associative spectral triple: in a forthcoming paper we will show how to construct more realistic models with Higgs fields, spontaneous symmetry breaking and fermion masses \cite{FarnsworthBoyle}.

-We would like to stress that we can arrive at the nonassociative spectral triple $F$, and check that it makes sense, in two different ways.
-On the one hand, $F$ satisfies all of the required axioms for a spectral triple (including the appropriate nonassociative generalizations of the order zero and order one conditions presented in Subsection \ref{realstrucsec}), and is compatible with the principle of automorphism covariance, as explained in Subsection \ref{autocov}.
-On the other hand, we can start with the associative spectral triple previously presented as ``example 2'' in Subsection \ref{spectral_triple}: $F_{0}=\{\mathbb{K}G,\mathbb{K}G, 0,\mathbb{I},J_{\mathbb{K}G}\}$, where $\mathbb{K}G$ is the group algebra based on $\mathbb{K}=\mathbb{R}$ and $G=\mathbb{Z}_{2}\times\mathbb{Z}_{2} \times\mathbb{Z}_{2}$, and $J_{\mathbb{K}G}$ denotes the natural $\ast$ operation in $\mathbb{K}G$ (see Subsection \ref{spectral_triple}).
-As already noted in Subsection \ref{spectral_triple}, $F_{0}$ satisfies the standard axioms for an associative spectral triple of $K0$ dimension zero.
-But then, when one twists $\mathbb{K}G$ into $\mathbb{O}$ (see \cite{Albuquerque1999188}), the associative spectral triple $F_{0}$ is correspondingly twisted into our nonassociative triple $F$.

-Next we construct the ``almost-associative geometry'' $M\times F$: {\it i.e.}\ the product of the canonical spectral triple $M$ with the finite-dimensional nonassociative triple $F$ (see Subsection \ref{spectral_triple}):
+Next we can construct the ``almost-associative geometry'' $T_c\times T_F$: {\it i.e.}\ the product of the canonical Riemannian spectral triple $T_c$ with the finite-dimensional nonassociative triple $T_F$ (see Subsection \ref{spectral_triple}):